Lecturing, on holiday, at

 Copyright Notice, Use Conditions, and User Agreements

 Viewers of this Website may only view or browse the Website or make limited copies of portions of this work as fall within the fair use provisions of the Copyright Act, provided all such uses are for noncommercial personal purposes, and further provided that the user maintains all copyright and any other notices on all copies.
 Users are not permitted to store, in electronic or any other form, any significant portion of this Website.
-The contents of this Website may not be further reproduced, distributed, transmitted, modified, adapted, displayed, published, or sold in whole or in part without the prior written permission of Kenneth L. Campbell, Department of Biology, University of Massachusetts at Boston.
+The contents of this Website may not be further reproduced, distributed, transmitted, modified, adapted, displayed, published, or sold in whole or in part without the prior written permission of Kenneth L. Campbell, Department of Biology, University of Massachusetts Boston.

 Any use which is commercial or non-personal is strictly prohibited, and may subject the User making such uses to applicable civil or criminal penalties.

 The User of this Website represents, warrants, and covenants that nothing uploaded, distributed, or published on this Website will be used in a libelous, defamatory, obscene, pornographic, or abusive way nor will be used to invade the rights of privacy or other personal or property rights or to infringe the copyright or trademark or any person or entity.
-The User shall indemnify, defend and hold Kenneth L. Campbell, and/or the Department of Biology, and/or the University of Massachusetts at Boston, harmless from any damages, expenses, and costs (including reasonable attorneys' fees) arising out of any breach of these Terms and Conditions, representations or warrantees by the user.
+The User shall indemnify, defend and hold Kenneth L. Campbell, and/or the Department of Biology, and/or the University of Massachusetts Boston, harmless from any damages, expenses, and costs (including reasonable attorneys' fees) arising out of any breach of these Terms and Conditions, representations or warrantees by the user.

 As part of this Website the Users may have access to a bulletin board and e-mail to which the User may send messages and other content.
-Kenneth L. Campbell, Department of Biology, University of Massachusetts at Boston, reserves the right to monitor, delete, edit, remove, modify, or transmit any message or submission by a User of this bulletin board or e-mail.
+Kenneth L. Campbell, Department of Biology, University of Massachusetts Boston, reserves the right to monitor, delete, edit, remove, modify, or transmit any message or submission by a User of this bulletin board or e-mail.
 The Users shall remain solely responsible for the content of their messages.
 The User warrants that any and all moral rights in any uploaded materials have been waived.

-Kenneth L. Campbell, and/or the Department of Biology, and/or the University of Massachusetts at Boston, shall not be responsible for communications or activities occurring outside the context of the bulletin board or associated e-mail even if such communication of activity commences or continues in the context of the bulletin board or associated e-mail.
-The User further represents and warrants to Kenneth L. Campbell, Department of Biology, University of Massachusetts at Boston that the bulletin board and associated e-mail will not be used for the solicitation of funds, advertising, or solicitation of goods or services.
-The User shall hold Kenneth L. Campbell, and/or the Department of Biology, and/or the University of Massachusetts at Boston, harmless from any damages, expenses, and costs (including reasonable attorneys' fees) arising out of any breach or alleged breach of the User's implied or expressed representations and warranties.
+Kenneth L. Campbell, and/or the Department of Biology, and/or the University of Massachusetts Boston, shall not be responsible for communications or activities occurring outside the context of the bulletin board or associated e-mail even if such communication of activity commences or continues in the context of the bulletin board or associated e-mail.
+The User further represents and warrants to Kenneth L. Campbell, Department of Biology, University of Massachusetts Boston that the bulletin board and associated e-mail will not be used for the solicitation of funds, advertising, or solicitation of goods or services.
+The User shall hold Kenneth L. Campbell, and/or the Department of Biology, and/or the University of Massachusetts Boston, harmless from any damages, expenses, and costs (including reasonable attorneys' fees) arising out of any breach or alleged breach of the User's implied or expressed representations and warranties.

 to the attention of Kenneth L. Campbell at

-© 2009 Kenneth L. Campbell
+© 2017 Kenneth L. Campbell